spree/spree/guides/src/content/developer/tutorials/extensions_tutorial.md

 Before we continue development of our extension, let's add it to the Spree application we created in the [last tutorial](/developer/getting_started_tutorial.html).
 This will allow us to see how the extension works with an actual Spree store while we develop it.

-Within the `mystore` application directory, add the following line to the bottom of our `Gemfile`:
+Within the `my_store` application directory, add the following line to the bottom of our `Gemfile`:

 ```ruby
 gem 'spree_simple_sales', path: '../spree_simple_sales'
 ```

 You may have to adjust the path somewhat depending on where you created the extension.
-You want this to be the path relative to the location of the `mystore` application.
+You want this to be the path relative to the location of the `my_store` application.

 Once you have added the gem, it's time to bundle: